flexn-io/renative-docs/docs/api/schemas/rnv.app.md

 #### `outputDir` (string)

-Custom output directory used by nextjs equivalent to "npx next build" with custom outputDir.
+Custom output directory used by nextjs equivalent to `npx next build` with custom outputDir.
 Use relative paths

 #### `exportDir` (string)